pernillamoreno/speedometer_project/README.md

 A client-server speedometer with battery level and temperature range.

 Communication using TCP/IP &amp; CAN protocols.
-We where a team of 4 people and collaborated on this project.

 Click and se how the speedometer works.